Home to one of Japan’s most famous zen style rock garden that the history and the meaning of the design are not clearly revealed till now.

 Ryoan-ji Temple「龍安寺」, located in the west of Kinkaku-ji Temple was built in 1450 and belongs to the Myoshin-ji school of the Rinzai sect of Zen Buddhism, whose head temple stands just a kilometer to the south.

-The temple was designated as UNESCO World Heritage Site in 1994, and one of the most visited sites in Kyoto today.
+The temple was designated as UNESCO World Heritage Site in 1994.
+Today Ryoan-ji is one of the most visited sites in Kyoto.

 An entire universe set in 15 stones and white sand

 Ryoan-ji Temple is home to one of Japan’s most famous rock gardens.
 The simple rock garden here consists of 15 rocks spread out on white sand in a space of 248 square meters, surrounded by low earthen walls.
 Apart from little patches of moss around the rocks, this garden has no plants.
 Behind the earthen wall, a row of trees create a green backdrop for the garden.

 This simple rock garden is more complex than it seems.
 The 15 rocks in different size are carefully arranged and only 14 rocks can be seen from any angle of the terrace.
 The composition is also a fine example for the delicate balance of mass and void and the skillful use of numbers and groups.